Frequently Asked Questions

 For the vast majority of cases, the changes are valid since it looks for similar fatigue patterns in making the adjustments.
 But on rare occasions your fatigue pattern in the data isn’t normal – perhaps you stopped abruptly and continued, or there was a data error right during your max effort.
 This can throw off how the system ‘reads’ your precise fatigue during these efforts, and therefore what your fitness signature was at the time of the activity.

 Fortunately, if you have good data in subsequent activities with normal breakthroughs, your signature will get back on track.
 However, sometimes the error continues to linger and some manual intervention is needed.

 Some hints as to whether you should do this is to look at your signature parameters to see if any of them don’t make sense.
 Often the easiest ones to spot are:

 - Peak Power (PP) is too low or too high

-- Threshold Power (HIE) is too low or too high
+- Threshold Power (TP) is too low or too high

 If you have a reasonable idea of what they should be based on previous data and if they are suspiciously incorrect, something may have happened in one of your activities and an error has crept in.

 For High Intensity Energy, the following chart applies for most cyclists (not runners, hand-cyclists or other types of activities) and can help you decide if there might be an error:

 If your High Intensity Energy is underestimated, it will also likely mean that your Threshold Power (TP) is overestimated.
 Similarly, if your High Intensity Energy is overestimated, your Threshold Power may be underestimated.